lorenzozapparoli/SwissDN-DERs/README.md

 The processed data is geographically and electrically mapped to detailed distribution grid models of Switzerland, including 879 medium-voltage (MV) and 34,920 low-voltage (LV) grids.

 ## ⚙️ How to Run the Code
 - **Download the Repository**: Clone the repository to your local machine:
-    ```bash
-    git clone <repository_url>
-    cd <repository_directory>
-    ```
 - **Gather Input Files**: Collect the required input files from the sources described in the related paper.
 Place these files in the appropriate directories as specified in the folder structure and in the scripts.
 In case of doubt contact the authors of the paper.
 - **Install Dependencies**: Make sure you have **Python 3.11** or later installed.
 Then, install the required Python packages:
     ```bash
     # Create a new conda environment
     conda env create -f environment.yml
-    # Activate the environment
-    conda activate <environment_name>
     ```
 - **Run the Scripts**: Navigate to the relevant folder and execute the scripts as described in the how_to_run.txt files or the folder-specific instructions below.
+Please run the scripts in the following folder order: PV -> BESS -> HP -> EV -> LV_basicload -> MV_basicload.
+Data_checker.py and the scripts in the folders SwissDN_DERs and Plotting_data can be run afterwards.

 ## 📜 Description of Key Files and Folders
+### 🔌 Grids
+This folder contains the grid data used in the project.
+It includes the following subfolders:
+- `how_to_populate.txt`: This file contains instructions on how to populate the grid data.
+- `LV/`: This folder contains the low-voltage grid data.
+- `MV/`: This folder contains the medium-voltage grid data.
+- `Additional_files`: This folder contains additional files related to the grid data, including the Voronoi partitioning of MV grids and the municipality boundaries.

+Please populate the grid data using the instructions in the `how_to_populate.txt` file before doing anything else.
+The grid data is used in the allocation scripts in the other folders.
-### PV
+### ☀️ PV
 This folder contains scripts and data related to photovoltaic (PV) allocation.
 - `how_to_run.txt`: This file contains instructions on how to run the PV allocation scripts.
 - `PV_split.py`: This script splits PV data in municipalities for allocation.
 It processes the input data and prepares it for allocation to the grids.
 - `PV_allocation_LV.py`: This script allocates PVs to the LV grids.
 - `PV_allocation_MV.py`: This script allocates PVs to the MV grids.
 - `Final_results_generator.py`: This script generates the final results for PV allocation, generating the 2030, 2040, 2050 projections.
-- `data_processing/`: This folder contains auxiliary data for processing PV data.
-Refer to the scripts for details on the required input files, and their format.
 - `PV_input/`: This folder contains the input data for PV allocation.
-Refer to the scripts for details on the required input files, and their format.
+Refer to the scripts and the `how_to_run.txt` for details on the required input files, and their format.
 - `PV_output/`: This folder contains the output data generated by the PV allocator.
-Refer to the scripts for details on the output files, and their format.
+Refer to the scripts and the `how_to_run.txt` for details on the output files, and their format.
-### BESS
+### 🔋 BESS
 This folder contains scripts related to Battery Energy Storage Systems allocation.
+- `how_to_run.txt`: This file contains instructions on how to run the BESS allocation scripts.
 - `BESS_allocator.py`: This script allocates BESSs to the MV grids based on the input data gatered form the `PV` folder.
 To run this script, be sure to have run the PV allocation scripts first.
 - `Output/`: This folder contains the output data generated by the BESS allocator.
 It will be populated running the script `BESS_allocator.py`.
-### HP
+### 🔥 HP
 This folder contains scripts and data related to Heat Pump allocation.
 - `how_to_run.txt`: This file contains instructions on how to run the heat pump allocation scripts.
 - `raw_data_processor_parallelized.py`: This script processes buildings data for heat pump allocation in a parallelized fashion to reduce computational time.